FenixProtocol/nest-core/docs/admin/management/nest/Strategy_ClaimBribesWithRecover.md

 ### `claimBribesWithERC20Recover`
 The `claimBribesWithERC20Recover` function is designed to:
 1. Claim rewards (bribes) from specified contracts for the strategy.
-2. Recover selected ERC20 tokens (not fnx) and transfer them to a specified recipient.
+2. Recover selected ERC20 tokens (not NEST) and transfer them to a specified recipient.

 This is particularly useful for automating both the claiming of bribes and the withdrawal of tokens in a single transaction.